 Definition

-Achalasia is a rare disorder of the esophagus also called idiopathic megaesophagus.
-This disorder is characterized by absent or abnormal peristalsis in the esophagus and absent or incomplete relaxation of the lower esophageal sphincter (LES) when swallowing.
-In the absence of disease, peristalsis is the set of muscle contractions that allow food to move through the esophagus and the SOI is the muscle between the esophagus and the stomach that opens to let food enter. stomach when swallowing and then closes to prevent food and stomach acid from moving up into the esophagus.
-In individuals with achalasia, altered peristalsis and hypertension of the SOI cause food to remain blocked in the esophagus.
+Achalasia is a rare esophageal disorder also known as idiopathic megaesophagus.
+This disorder is characterized by absent or abnormal peristalsis in the esophagus and absent or incomplete relaxation of the lower esophageal sphincter (LES) during swallowing.
+In the absence of disease, peristalsis is the series of muscle contractions that allow food to move through the esophagus, and the LES is the muscle between the esophagus and the stomach that opens to let food enter the stomach during swallowing, then closes to prevent food and stomach acid from flowing back into the esophagus.
+In individuals with achalasia, the altered peristalsis and LES hypertension cause food to remain stuck in the esophagus.

 Etiology

-Achalasia results from a dysfunction of the nerves responsible for the peristalsis of the esophagus.
+Achalasia results from a dysfunction of the nerves responsible for esophageal peristalsis.
 However, the cause of this dysfunction is unknown.
-It could be due to viral exposure or have an autoimmune origin.
+It may be due to viral exposure or have an autoimmune origin.

 Symptoms

-The main symptom of ahalasia is dysphagia to solids and liquids.
-This difficulty in swallowing results from the progressive dilation of the esophagus caused by hypertension of the SOI.
-Achalasia may also cause less common symptoms such as difficulty or pain when swallowing, regurgitation at night, chest pain, heartburn, a feeling of fullness, due to the esophagus not emptying properly, and weight loss or malnutrition.
+The main symptom of achalasia is dysphagia for solids and liquids.
+This difficulty swallowing results from the progressive dilation of the esophagus caused by LES hypertension.
+Achalasia can also cause less common symptoms such as difficulty or pain when swallowing, nighttime regurgitation, chest pain, heartburn, a feeling of fullness due to inadequate emptying of the esophagus, and weight loss or malnutrition.

 Treatment

-The main treatments for ahalasia include pneumatic dilation, surgical myotomy, endoscopic peroral myotomy (POEM) and botulinum toxin injection.
-However, none of these treatments can restore the peristalsis of the esophagus.
-Their goal is to improve the symptoms of the disease by decreasing the pressure of the SOI and therefore the occlusion.
-This allows food to pass from the esophagus back to the stomach.
+The main treatments for achalasia include pneumatic dilation, surgical myotomy, peroral endoscopic myotomy (POEM), and botulinum toxin injection.
+However, none of these treatments can restore esophageal peristalsis.
+Their goal is to improve disease symptoms by reducing LES pressure and thus the obstruction.
+This allows food to pass again from the esophagus to the stomach.

 General nutritional recommendations

-Nutritional recommendations that can help reduce the symptoms of achalasia include:
+Nutritional recommendations that may help reduce achalasia symptoms include:

-- Eat foods that are easy to swallow, such as those that are soft, mashed, or runny in texture and that are low in fiber, as fiber slows down emptying.
+- Eating foods that are easy to swallow such as those with a soft, pureed, or liquid texture and low in fiber, as fiber slows emptying.

-- Avoid hard foods, like meat, sticky and spicy.
+- Avoiding hard foods like meat, sticky, and spicy foods.

-- Promote a diet high in lipids and moderate in protein.
-Lipids aid in SOI relaxation, but delay gastric emptying, so their amount should be adjusted according to the tolerance of each individual.
+- Favoring a diet high in fats and moderate in proteins.
+Fats help relax the LES but delay gastric emptying, so their amount should be adjusted according to individual tolerance.

-- Avoid bending or lying down after meals and eat slowly to prevent reflux.
+- Avoid bending over or lying down after meals and eat slowly to prevent reflux.

-- Alternating liquids and solids with meals can help transport food to the stomach.
+- Alternating liquids and solids during meals can help transport food to the stomach.

 Nutritional recommendations after pneumatic dilation

-- Start with light, semi-liquid meals, then progress to solid meals the next day, depending on individual tolerance.
+- Starting with light, semi-liquid meals, then progressing to solid meals the next day, depending on individual tolerance.

 Nutritional recommendations after myotomy

-The progression of feeding following the myotomy varies depending on the technique used (surgical myotomy or POEM).
-In general, the nutritional recommendations are as follows:
+The progression of diet after myotomy varies depending on the technique used (surgical myotomy or POEM).
+In general, nutritional recommendations are as follows:

-- Observe a liquid diet for the first 24 hours after the procedure.
+- Following a liquid diet for the first 24 hours after the procedure.

-- Progress towards a normal diet over a period of 5 to 7 days depending on individual tolerance.
+- Progressing to a normal diet over 5 to 7 days depending on individual tolerance.

-- Have adequate energy and protein intake to promote tissue healing.
+- Ensuring adequate energy and protein intake to promote tissue healing.

-- Pay attention to complications that may arise following the procedure, such as gastroesophageal reflux disease or the persistence of symptoms.
+- Monitoring for complications that may occur after the procedure, such as gastroesophageal reflux or persistent symptoms.

-If you would like more information about achalasia, do not hesitate to consult a healthcare professional who can offer you support tailored to your personal situation.
+If you want more information about achalasia, do not hesitate to consult a healthcare professional who can provide support tailored to your personal situation.

 References